curiousAlIt/naomi_2_no_pii/naomi_2_vaad_no_pii.md

 ### May 6, 2021

+* Thank you for everybody who paid their VAAD share for building maintenance

 * Pest control was here today.
 * Thanks Yaron+Amit for removing junk from the building basement.